stevekerrick/GraphqlToTsql/docs/gettingStarted.md

 to one of your projects.

 ### Option 2
-If your project uses the .Net Framework, you can use the Package Manager Console (or another command line) to install GraphqlToTsql:
+If your project uses .Net Framework, you can use the Package Manager Console (or another command line) to install GraphqlToTsql:
     `nuget install Newtonsoft.Json -OutputDirectory packages`

 ### Option 3
-If your project uses .Net Core, `dotnet add package GraphqlToTsql`
+If your project uses .Net Core,
+    `dotnet add package GraphqlToTsql`

 ## Or Download the Code
 Clone the [repo](https://github.com/stevekerrick/GraphqlToTsql),